Synthetic fuel: Economics

 The economics of synthetic fuel manufacture vary greatly depending the feedstock used, the precise process employed, site characteristics such as feedstock and transportation costs, and the cost of additional equipment required to control emissions.
 The examples described below indicate a wide range of production costs between $20/BBL for large-scale gas-to-liquids, to as much as $240/BBL for small-scale biomass-to-liquids and carbon capture and sequestration.

 In order to be economically viable, projects must do much better than just being competitive head-to-head with oil.
 They must also generate a sufficient return on investment to justify the capital investment in the project.

-Security considerations

-A central consideration for the development of synthetic fuel is the security factor of securing domestic fuel supply from domestic biomass and coal.
-Nations that are rich in biomass and coal can use synthetic fuel to offset their use of petroleum derived fuels and foreign oil.

 Environmental considerations

 The environmental footprint of a given synthetic fuel varies greatly depending on which process is employed, what feedstock is used, what pollution controls are employed, and what the transportation distance and method are for both feedstock procurement and end-product distribution.

 In many locations, project development will not be possible due to permitting restrictions if a process design is chosen that does not meet local requirements for clean air, water, and increasingly, lifecycle carbon emissions.